The KVVP Bylaws were originally adopted 20 October 2013, with cleanup changes made by the Board (and published as v1).

 - Membership and Actions of the Organization

-The membership of the organization shall be by vote of the existing members or a duly designated committee of the Board based upon standards to be established by the Board upon recommendation of a membership standards committee.
+- A person shall be considered a KVVP member in good standing whenever KVVP has received a completed application and payment of dues.
 Dues shall be charged in accordance with the financial policies of the Board and its Finance Committee.
-Members shall be cooperative, cordial and helpful to other members and the organization.
-They shall observe proper decorum in activities and meetings of the organization.
-They shall each contribute to the mission of the organization and be supportive of other members in their participation in the organization.
-They shall exercise usual discretion in regard to personnel and financial affairs of the organization.
+A person is no longer a member of KVVP whenever they fail to pay their annual dues.
+Members shall be cooperative, cordial, and helpful to other members and the organization.
+Members shall observe proper decorum in activities and meetings of the organization.
+Members shall each contribute to the mission of the organization and be supportive of other members in their participation in the organization.
+Members shall exercise usual discretion in regard to personnel and financial affairs of the organization.

-Membership shall be classed as “Regular” with the full benefits of membership including voting, or “Social” and non-voting with access granted to social events and interactions based on the availability of services beyond the reasonable range of the organization’s regular services.
+- Membership shall be classed as “Regular” with the full benefits of membership including voting, or “Social” and non-voting with access granted to social events and interactions based on the availability of services beyond the reasonable range of the organization’s regular services.
 Dues may be adjusted for these classes of members and for members in each class.
-All membership policies shall be based on standards to be approved by the Board of Directors after review and report of the Membership Committee.
-Charter members are those regular members who joined the organization in time to be voting members at the first meeting of members on 20 October 2013.

-The organization shall pursue its mission to help maturing adults to stay active, engaged and productive in their communities, and the organization shall observe all laws and act without discrimination on the basis of race, gender, creed, religion, sexual orientation, or national origin.
-Traditional gender differences may be observed in activities relating to housing and hygiene.
+- The organization shall pursue its mission to help maturing adults to stay active, engaged, and productive in their communities, and the organization shall observe all laws and act without discrimination on the basis of race, gender, creed, religion, sexual orientation, or national origin.

 - Board Terms and Actions